douglasdavis/ddavis.io/content/posts/introducing-pygram11.md

 h_2d, err_2d = histogram2d(x, y, bins=[20, 40], range=[[-4, 4], [-3, 3]], weights=w)
 ```

-Notice the sum-of-weights squared is returned if the `weights`
+Notice the error (square-root of the variance) is the second
+return object (for the unweighted histogram we just throw it away
-argument is provided with an array of sample weights.
-Checkout
+with an underscore).
-some [benchmarks](https://pygram11.readthedocs.io/en/stable/bench.html) to see how the `omp` argument can speed up the
-calculations.

 And some variable bin histogramming, uniform logarithmic: